How to Report Nursing Home Abuse in Colorado

 Here’s How We Help You Recover Compensation

 Reporting the abuse to the appropriate entities is the first step toward your recovery.
-Nursing Home Justice will also guide you through the other necessary phases of the claims process.
+While our Denver nursing home abuse lawyers do not handle nursing home reports, Nursing Home Justice will guide you through the other necessary phases of the claims process.

 • We’ll Meet to Discuss Your Case – To begin your case, Attorney Mac Hester will meet with you to get to know you more and help you determine the best way to resolve your issue — whether that be filing a complaint with the nursing home or pursuing litigation.